What Do People Think Of Your Brand’s Social Media Presence?

 Unless it’s seriously epic and something people have likely never seen before or it’s closely tied to your brand, please don’t share your food pictures as a business social media tactic.

 There are many tools out there that you can use when managing social media channels that will find content, schedule posts, and even automate this process for you.
 But you have to be careful because this can easily backfire.
 When customers start seeing 20 generic posts a day, with no personal tone, they will notice that this is just a machine on the other end and they might become disinterested.

 It is easy to put your social media campaign on the back burner or not dedicate enough time to build a robust presence.
-However, your company will have a social media presence whether it is done by you or your customers.
+However, your company will have a social media presence whether you or your customers do it.
 It is best to dedicate your time and effort to build a strong presence on all these social media channels, communicate with your customers daily, and make sure that all these efforts are aligned with your overall brand strategy.